munificent/game-programming-patterns/book/component.markdown

 In practice, the components will need to have *some* interaction between themselves.
-For example, the AI component may need to tell the physics component where Bj&oslash;rn is trying to go.
+For example, the AI component may need to tell the physics component where Bjørn is trying to go.
 However, we can restrict this to just the components that *do* need to talk instead of just tossing them all in the same playpen together.